jonasgeiler/lua-fenster/README.md

 -- Handle the main loop for the window while window:loop() do
-	-- Print the state of the mouse button print(window.mousedown) end
+  -- Check if the mouse is pressed if window.mousedown then
+    -- Draw a yellow pixel at the mouse position window:set(window.mousex, window.mousey, 0xffff00)
+  end
+end
 ```

 ### `window.modcontrol: boolean`

-This property contains the state of the Control key.
-If the Control key is
+This property contains the state of the Control key, also known as the Ctrl key.
-currently pressed, the value will be `true`, otherwise it will be `false`.
+If the Control key is currently pressed, the value will be `true`, otherwise it
+will be `false`.

+> [!IMPORTANT]
-In my experience, the state of the Control key is only updated when another
+> In my experience, the states of the modifier keys are only updated when
-key is pressed simultaneously, so you might not get the expected behavior if
+> another key is pressed simultaneously, so you might not get the expected
-you only check this property.
+> behavior if you only check the modifier property.

 **Example:**